-Category Archives: Steam engine powered photos
+Category Archives: Steam Powered

 In an era when most families did not have cameras, post cards of automobiles were an alternative.
 In this case, we have a post card maker to credit for these views of a fine White steamer.
 The location was Marine, Michigan, just outside the studio of Louis J. Pesha (August 11, 1868 – October 1, 1912).